 In my undergraduate and graduate studies, I worked at the Virtual Environment and Multimodal Interaction Laboratory, where I made extensive use of Unity and OpenCV for virtual reality, augmented reality, and computer vision in research and interactive contexts.
-I work a lot with Unity and OpenCV.
-Visit the About Me page to learn more about what I know.
+Visit About Me to learn more about what I know.

 Some things I've worked on: